approov/react-native-cert-pinner/README.md

 # react-native-cert-pinner

-Currently this package manages certificate pinning in react-native for Android only.
-Equivalent support for iOS is pending.
+This package manages TLS certificate pinning in react-native for Android and iOS.

 ## Getting started